A gradual warm up by midweek

 60′s and storms possible Friday

 QUAD CITIES, Iowa/Ill.
-(KWQC) -- The weather won’t be quite as active as yesterday, but we will see a chance for some snow mixed with rain this morning.
-Rain chances may continue into the afternoon hours, with highs only reaching the 30′s and 40′s.
+(KWQC) -- The weather won’t be quite as active as yesterday, but we will see a chance for some light rain this afternoon.
+Clouds will stick with us as well, with highs only reaching the 30′s and 40′s north to the 50′s in some of our southern counties.
 Look for lingering clouds overnight, into Monday morning.
 We could see some sun by afternoon.
-Highs will remain in the 40′s through Wednesday before returning to the 50′s and 60′s Thursday and Friday.
-Expect rain again by the end of the week.
+Highs will remain in the 40′s through Tuesday and Wednesday before returning to the 50′s and 60′s Thursday and Friday.
+Expect rain again (and even a few thunderstorms) by the end of the week.

 TONIGHT: An evening shower, then mostly cloudy skies.
 Low: 30°.
 Wind: N 5-10 mph.